pragues/docgen-frontend/README.md

 # My modification

-Modified App.css and App.js for he docgen frontend.
+Modified App.css and App.js for the docgen frontend.

 # Getting Started with Create React App